mickknutson/github_copilot_master_class/chapter01/tips.md

 - If you want to view multiple suggestions in a new editor tab, type `<CTRL> + <ENTER>` to open a new tab and review the generated suggestions.

 #### Copilot Reference
+- Open files are used as `context` for Copilot in other open files.
-- Only open files are used for reference.
+- Only open files are used for context reference.
 - File in the project IDE, but not opened, are not used for referencing inline suggestions, fixes or other language specific interaction with Copilot.
-- You can prefix your prompt with `@workspace` scope to give copilot directives to reference the current workspace.
+- You can prefix your prompt with `@workspace` scope agents to give copilot directives to reference the current workspace.
-- Scopes will not work in comment oriented suggestions and prompting.
+- Scopes/Agents will not work in comment oriented suggestions and prompting.

 ## Useful Copilot Chat Techniques
 - To open a chat session to discuss a code snippet, highlight the code in the editor and type `<CTRL>+i` on Windows and Linux and `<CMD>+i` on macOS.